 Temporary relaxation of working hours for student visa holders

-As a consequence of the Covid-19 pandemic, work limitations for specific student visa holders changed.
+As a consequence to the Covid-19 pandemic, work limitations for specific student visa holders have recently changed.

 What are my work rights as an international student in Australia?